 A successful collaboration to speed up delivery of life-saving vaccines and related medical supplies to vulnerable communities in Mozambique has inspired the Alliance and UNICEF to extend and upscale their initial partnership to ten additional countries.

 Both parties are working closely together to streamline border procedures, aiming to ensure more equitable access to critical humanitarian assistance.
-When fast delivery can make all the difference, the project in Mozambique reduced processing times by 10 days and improved product traceability and predictability, further mitigating the risk of delays due to misplaced, incorrect, or damaged paperwork.

 The Alliance works closely with the FAO International Plant Protection Convention (IPPC) Secretariat and the United Nations International Computing Centre to support low and middle-income countries in introducing electronic phytosanitary certification.

+Phytosanitary certificates are critical official documents issued by governments to confirm that shipments of plants and plant products are free of pests and diseases.
 Adopting the IPPC ePhyto Solution involves connection to a central hub and replacing paper documents with digital exchange.
-This allows countries to exchange ePhytos quickly, accurately and at low cost.
-End-to-end electronic exchange reduces the risk of loss, damage or fraud and lowers administrative costs for governments and traders.
+This allows countries to exchange ePhytos quickly, accurately and at low cost, reducing the risk of loss, damage or fraud.

 ICDT is responsible for promoting trade and investment across the Organisation of Islamic Cooperation’s (OIC) 57 member states.
 It leverages an extensive network of political and diplomatic connections to promote a range of trade-related activities, including negotiations, marketing, information, investment, research, and training.

-It has co-funded two successful Alliance-supported projects to date – in Nigeria and Togo – introducing electronic phytosanitary certification into these Sub-Saharan countries.
+It has co-funded two successful Alliance projects to date – in Nigeria and Togo – and is exploring new opportunities to collaborate on a range of future projects.